rowanthorpe/gaidaros/README.rst

 Contributors
 ------------

-* Just Rowan, so far...
+* Just Rowan Thorpe, so far...

 Thanks also to